lyc0826/COMIGHT/README.md

 #### **Export Document Table into Word Document**

-- Exports the contents of a document table into a Word document, automatically numbers headings at all levels, and formats them according to Chinese government document standards.
+- Exports the contents of a document table into a Word document, automatically numbers headings at all levels, and formats them in conformity with official document standards.

 - Requirements of the document table: